SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

 To understand how the collapser functions you first need to understand what happens during the processing of an incoming request.
-For each incoming request to the application, each seperate execution of a `FortuneServiceCollapser` instance causes the Hystrix collapser to add a request into a batch of requests to be handed off to a `MultiFortuneServiceCommand` created by `CreateCommand()`.
+For each incoming request to the application, each separate execution of a `FortuneServiceCollapser` instance causes the Hystrix collapser to add a request into a batch of requests to be handed off to a `MultiFortuneServiceCommand` created by `CreateCommand()`.

 Notice that `CreateCommand()` takes as an argument a collection of `ICollapsedRequest<Fortune, int>` requests.
 Each element of that collection represents a request for a specific `Fortune` by its Id (i.e. an Integer). `CreateCommand` returns the Hystrix command responsible for executing those requests and returning a list of `Fortunes` for those requests.

-Next, notice the `MapResponsetoRequests` method.
+Next, notice the `MapResponseToRequests` method.
 After the `MultiFortuneServiceCommand` finishes, then some logic has to be applied which maps the `Fortunes` returned from the command (i.e. `List<Fortune> batchResponse`) to the individual requests (i.e. `ICollection<ICollapsedRequest<Fortune, int>> requests`) we started with.
-Doing this enables each seperate execution of a `FortuneServiceCollapser` instance that was used to 'queue up' a request to complete, and to return the `Fortune` that was requested by it.
+Doing this enables each separate execution of a `FortuneServiceCollapser` instance that was used to 'queue up' a request to complete, and to return the `Fortune` that was requested by it.

 Just like with Hystrix commands, you have multiple ways in which you can cause collapsers to begin executing.